 - BEST ACRYLIC: Behr Premium Epoxy Concrete and Garage Floor Paint

 - BEST LATEX: DRYLOK Latex Concrete Floor Paint

 Types of Garage Floor Paint Finishes

-Unsurprisingly, then, they also vary in terms of application, cost, looks, durability, and maintenance.
+True epoxy paints, sold in buckets or kits as a “2-part” formula, consist of epoxy resin and a polyamine hardener that must be mixed together before application.
+This product comes in both solvent-based epoxy and water-based epoxy.
+The two vary in terms of application, cost, looks, durability, and maintenance.
 With an understanding of what to expect from each finish, you can narrow your options and find the best garage floor paints to safeguard and style your garage floor.

 Tips for Picking the Best Garage Floor Paint